 The task of local congregations in every age and every culture is to offer the unchanging Gospel in ways that are attractive, accessible, and allow people to respond to the whole truth of God's transforming love for sinners.
 Because culture is constantly changing, the Church must constantly contextualize God's Good News for the people they have been called to serve.
 For this reason, rather than looking for the "best" church model, we realize that all areas of our congregational life will have to be subject to reconsideration in order to continue reaching contemporary people with God's timeless truth.
 Therefore, we commit ourselves to careful but continual creativity, prayerful innovation, theological reflection, cultural sensitivity, and listening to God at each step.

 Though I am free and belong to no man, I make myself a slave to everyone, to win as many as possible.
 To the Jews I became like a Jew, to win the Jews.
 To those under the law I became like one under the law (though I myself am not under the law), so as to win those under the law.
 To those not having the law I became like one not having the law (though I am not free from God's law but am under Christ's law), so as to win those not having the law.
 To the weak I became weak, to win the weak.
 I have become all things to all men so that by all possible means I might save some.
 I do all this for the sake of the gospel, that I may share in its blessings.
 (1 Corinthians 9:19-23)

-The combination of a house, an upwardly directed arrow, and a starburst, our logo is representative of the three core aspects of what we are all about: Transformation through connecting to God personally, connecting to God's people, and connecting to God's purposes.
+The combination of an upwardly directed arrow, a house, and a starburst, our logo is representative of the three core aspects of what we are all about: Transformation through connecting to God personally, connecting to God's people, and connecting to God's purposes.